 - When in the vicinity of a fall hazard, the user must always have at least one SRD connected to an anchorage point.
 Never connect both SRDs to the same anchorage point.
-See Figure 11.1 for reference. - Each individual anchorage point must be strong enough to meet the anchorage requirements listed in Table 1. - The individual SRDs must only be used to secure to anchorage points.
+See Figure 9.1 for reference. - Never permanently secure both SRDs to anchorage points simultaneously.
+Twin connections should only be made for the purpose of maintaining 100-percent tie-off. - Each individual anchorage point must be strong enough to meet the anchorage requirements listed in Table 1. - The individual SRDs must only be used to secure to anchorage points.
 Never secure two workers via the same system.
-See Figure 11.2 for reference. - The lifeline of each SRD must always be kept free from obstructions and entanglement.
+See Figure 9.2 for reference. - The lifeline of each SRD must always be kept free from obstructions and entanglement.
 Do not pass either SRD under arms or between legs during use.

-4.6 USE WITH HORIZONTAL SYSTEMS: The SRDs covered in this instruction are compatible for use with horizontal systems, such as Horizontal Lifeline (HLL) systems and horizontal rail systems.
+4.7 USE WITH HORIZONTAL SYSTEMS: The SRDs covered in this instruction are compatible for use with horizontal systems, such as Horizontal Lifeline (HLL) systems and horizontal rail systems.
 See the manufacturer instructions of your horizontal system for more information on its compatibility with SRDs.
 SRDs may be used with a horizontal system only if both products allow for such use.

-☑ Required Fall Clearance values presented in these instructions are based on use with a rigid, stationary anchorage point.
+Required Fall Clearance values presented in these instructions are based on use with a rigid, stationary anchorage point.
 These values do not apply when the product is used with a Horizontal Lifeline (HLL) system.
 See the manufacturer instructions of your HLL system for fall clearance charts specific to that system, or for additional factors that must be accounted for before using the charts in these instructions.